kevinxiaomba/cluster-agent/README.md

 ## Cluster monitoring
-The ClusterAgent monitors state of Kuberenetes resources and derives metrics to provide visibility into the following common application impacting issues.
+The ClusterAgent monitors state of Kuberenetes resources and derives metrics to provide visibility into common application impacting issues.
 The metrics are displayed in the cluster overview dashboard and the snapshot data is stored in AppDynamics analytics engine for drill-downs and further analysis.

 ![Cluster Overview Dashboard](https://github.com/Appdynamics/cluster-agent/blob/master/docs/assets/cluster-dashboard.png)